About Our kindergartens - A Brief Introduction

 Going off-site

-This is a big part of what we do but also varies according to the season.
-In the Spring and Summer, we often head out for the day and take packed lunch with us.
+This is a big part of what we do and varies according to the season.
+We aim to go off site every day though the reality of the weather sometimes hinders this.
+In the Spring and Summer, we sometimes head out for the day and take packed lunch with us.
 In the Autumn/Winter it makes much more sense to shorten our outings to mornings only and then head back to base camp for lunch.
-We are lucky that the scout huts have large gardens that enable lots of different types of play.
+We are lucky that our base camps have outdoor areas that enable lots of different types of play as well as having a suitable indoor space.

 Snack time and lunchtime